AlgorithmicBotany/vlab/README.md

 To compile vlab, go to the source directory and run:
 ```
-./configure.sh -A 64 -M 10.13  # 10.13 is High Sierra, substitute as appropriate
+./configure.sh -A 64 -M 10.15  # 10.15 is Catalina, substitute as appropriate
 ./compile_all.sh
 ```